karmaniverous/stan/README.md

   - `-q, --sequential`: run scripts sequentially in config order.
 Requires `-s` or `-x`.
 - Archives & outputs
   - `-a, --archive`: after scripts run (or immediately if selection is empty), write `archive.tar` and `archive.diff.tar`.
-    - STAN also writes `stan/output/archive.warnings.txt` that lists excluded binary files and large text files; this file is included in the archives.
+    - STAN logs a summary of excluded binary files and large text files to the console at archive time.
   - `-c, --combine`: include script outputs inside the archives and do not keep them on disk.
 Implies `--archive` and requires `-s` or `-x`.
 Conflicts with `--keep`.
   - `-k, --keep`: do not clear the output directory before running.
 Conflicts with `--combine`.